Skip to content

 5. Processing time & fees

-• processing time: 6–12 weeks (depending on canton and complexity of application)
+• processing time: 6–12 weeks (depending on canton and complexity of application).
+Factors like incomplete docs or high applicant volume in cantons like Geneva extend processing time.

 • visa application fee: Approx. CHF 88 (may vary)

-6. Can Indian IT Professionals or Engineers Apply?
+Can Indian IT Professionals or Engineers Apply for work permits ?

 Yes!
 Switzerland has a demand for skilled professionals, particularly in:

-7. Important tips for a successful work visa application
+Important tips for a successful work visa application for this country

 • demonstrate relevant experience and skills that are not readily available in Switzerland.

-• be prepared for interviews or additional requests from authorities.
+• be prepared for interviews or additional requests from authorities: SEM may request video interviews, additional certifications, or clarification documents.
+Respond promptly to any requests.

 Final thoughts